This post may contain affiliate links. Please read our disclosure policy.

 How do I store leftover apple cider donuts?

-Store the donuts in an airtight container for up to 2 days at room temperature.
-You can also store the donuts in the refrigerator, they will keep for up to 5 days.
+Store in an airtight container at room temperature for up to 2 days.
+They are best eaten the same day but can be stored in the refrigerator for up to 5 days.

 A stack of apple cider donuts on a baking sheet next to one donut cut in half.